-In addition to the family status changes and special enrollment rights mentioned above you may also have the right to change your coverage within 31 days of the event if one of the following events occurs:
+In addition to the family status changes and special enrollment rights mentioned above you may also have the right to change your coverage within 31 days of the event if the following occurs:

-- The employer sponsored cafeteria plan or benefit plan in which your spouse or dependent participates has a different period of coverage than this Plan and your spouse or dependent makes coverage changes under his or her plan based on that coverage period; in this case, you will be allowed to make changes under this Plan consistent with the election of your spouse or dependents effective when their new coverage election takes effect. - There is a significant increase in the cost of coverage for the option you have selected, and you wish to switch to another option for the remainder of the year.
-Special rules (discussed in the Transfers between Entities section on page 13) apply to election changes when you transfer your employment between entities.
+- The employer sponsored cafeteria plan or benefit plan in which your spouse or dependent participates has a different period of coverage than this Plan and your spouse or dependent makes coverage changes under his or her plan based on that coverage period; in this case, you will be allowed to make changes under this Plan consistent with the election of your spouse or dependents effective when their new coverage election takes effect. - There is a significant increase in the cost of coverage for the option you have selected and you wish to switch to another option for the remainder of the year.